marek-stoj/wakeitup/README.md

 A non-profit initiative for spreading knowledge about physical and mental well-being among fellow IT geeks.

-The site (http://www.wakeitup.io/) is hosted using GitHub Pages, so check out the gh-pages branch.
+The site - www.wakeitup.io - is hosted using GitHub Pages, so you might want to check out the [gh-pages branch](https://github.com/marek-stoj/wakeitup/tree/gh-pages).